-Implications Policy reference Seascale is the largest service centre with a primary school, doctor's surgery, ST2 - Spatial library and railway station as well as a small range of convenience and Development comparison shopping.
-The Council will look at the potential for some general needs housing allocations here for the Locality Strategy Gosforth also acts as a service centre, recognised in the National Park Authority's designation of it as a 'Rural Service Centre' able to accommodate modest expansion.
+Implications Policy reference Seascale is the largest service centre with a primary school, doctor's surgery, library and railway station as well as a small range of convenience and comparison shopping.
+The Council will look at the potential for some general needs housing allocations here for the Locality ST2 - Spatial Development Strategy Gosforth also acts as a service centre, recognised in the National Park Authority's designation of it as a 'Rural Service Centre' able to accommodate modest expansion.
 Additionally Ravenglass and Eskdale Green are classed by the Lake District Core Strategy as Villages suitable for local needs housing.

-Implications Policy reference Employment is dominated by the potential in the nuclear sector, and this does and will offer employment opportunities to Mid Copeland residents.
-For the last 60 years the locality has mixed the benefits of employment in or supplying the nuclear industry with agriculture and tourism, all of which continue to be encouraged.
+Implications Policy reference Employment is dominated by the potential in the nuclear sector, and this ER1 - Planning does and will offer employment opportunities to Mid Copeland residents. for the Nuclear

+Implications Policy reference For the last 60 years the locality has mixed the benefits of employment in or supplying the nuclear industry with agriculture and tourism, all of which continue to be encouraged.
 The Council will press for Nationally Significant Infrastructure development (power station and grid connection) to be managed so as to minimise any impacts which may be to the detriment of tourism, and maximise economic sustainability.
-ER1 - Planning for the Nuclear Sector The same will apply to any nuclear waste developments that emerge, with the added proviso that mitigation will be sought, including community benefit expenditure similar to that already associated with the LLWR at Drigg.
-The Core Strategy does not provide in detail for nuclear new build as that will

-Implications Policy reference proceed via a Development Consent Order under the procedure for Nationally ER3 - The Significant Infrastructure Projects.
-Policy ER3 will underpin the Council's position Support in contributing to that process; namely, that sites needed to support major Infrastructure infrastructure projects should be selected in accordance with the Core Strategy's for the Energy locational principles.
-This means that it is likely that large sites for worker Coast accommodation or other off-site uses will be in or close to the towns, and not in Mid Copeland. · ER2 - Planning There may be other renewable resources to tap into by way of hydro or perhaps for the biomass.
-There has already been interest in community scaled renewable energy production at Eskdale and the wood-based project could benefit Renewable enormously from development of a new Copeland Forest as a concept.
-Energy Sector ER10 - Small scale tourism development, particularly for visitor accommodation, and Renaissance facilities will be encouraged in Seascale in association with coastal pursuits and through to take pressure off settlements and sites within the National Park.
-Tourism Additional land may be allocated for small workshop development in Seascale.
-ER4 - Land and The village's service function will so far as is possible be defended to maintain Premises for current levels of provision.
-Economic Development ER9 - (Local Service Centres)
+Sector The same will apply to any nuclear waste developments that emerge, with the added proviso that mitigation will be sought, including community benefit expenditure similar to that already associated with the LLWR at Drigg.
+The Core Strategy does not provide in detail for nuclear new build as that will proceed via a Development Consent Order under the procedure for Nationally Significant Infrastructure Projects.
+Policy ER3 will underpin the Council's position in contributing to that process; namely, that sites needed to support major infrastructure projects should be selected in accordance with the Core Strategy's locational principles.
+This means that it is likely that large sites for worker accommodation or other off-site uses will be in or close to the towns, and not in Mid Copeland.
+ER3 - The Support Infrastructure for the Energy Coast ER2 - Planning for the There may be other renewable resources to tap into by way of hydro or perhaps biomass.
+There has already been interest in community scaled renewable energy production at Eskdale and the wood-based project could benefit enormously from development of a new Copeland Forest as a concept.
+Renewable Energy Sector ER10 - Renaissance through Small scale tourism development, particularly for visitor accommodation, and facilities will be encouraged in Seascale in association with coastal pursuits and to take pressure off settlements and sites within the National Park.
+Tourism ER4 - Land and Premises for Economic Development Additional land may be allocated for small workshop development in Seascale.
+The village's service function will so far as is possible be defended to maintain current levels of provision.
+ER9 - (Local Service Centres)